 In our understanding, the significance of these difficulties lies in the damage to a state’s capability to implement its national security policy using military means.
 As history has proven, the soft power of the state – political, economic or diplomatic, strong as it might be – is no replacement for military power.
 Military power still constitutes the peak of any state’s capability to effect policy, even where other means are available to it.
 Furthermore, an analysis of changes in the environment and their significance is critical to maintaining a state’s military power, as a part of the security concept defined by the political echelon.

-The solution proposed in this book calls for a different conceptualization of the act of war, a conceptualization that enables an easier and precise inter-echelon discourse.
+The solution proposed in this book calls for a different conceptualization of the act of war, a conceptualization that enables an easier and more precise inter-echelon discourse.
 Today, the discourse on war is mediated by an excess of levels and theoretical terms, which makes it difficult to explain in a simple manner what military action is required and for what purpose.
 At its core, we are proposing to speak at all levels – from the tactical commander to the political leader – in simple and clear language, about two issues and the connection between them.
 At every level, the two issues at the heart of the discourse should be the overall goals of the war and the objectives that the military force must achieve, and we will propose simple tools to connect between these two.
 We have called this the ‘operational focus approach’.

 Structure of the Book